AlphaSense-Engineering/privatecloud-cli/README.md

-# privatecloud-installer
+# privatecloud-cli

-The `privatecloud-installer` is a tool designed to facilitate the installation of AlphaSense Enterprise Intelligence Private Cloud environments.
+The `privatecloud-cli` is a tool designed to facilitate the management of AlphaSense Enterprise Intelligence Private Cloud environments.

 ## Prerequisites